sudhanshu5788/INTERMEDIATE1/README.md

-# Hello World
+# INTERMEDIATE PROJECT

-This Solidity program is a simple "Hello World" program that demonstrates the basic syntax and functionality of the Solidity programming language.
-The purpose of this program is to serve as a starting point for those who are new to Solidity and want to get a feel for how it works.
+This Solidity program is an example of using revert, assert and require implementation.
+In this program we have used theses for different fuctionality and this shows the use and working of these keywords or error handling methods.

 ## Description

-This program is a simple contract written in Solidity, a programming language used for developing smart contracts on the Ethereum blockchain.
-The contract has a single function that returns the string "Hello World!".
-This program serves as a simple and straightforward introduction to Solidity programming, and can be used as a stepping stone for more complex projects in the future.
+This program is a simple contract written in Solidity, and in this program we have created different functions that can actually mint and also burn but at the same time we used revert assert and require in this and provided different conditions to that so that we can learn it implementing with actual programs and practically it is more helpful for us.

 ## Getting Started